-As serious as diabetes is, it seems obvious that you would know if you were headed that way.
+Since diabetes is so serious and prevalent, you might expect it to be obvious if you were at risk for it.
 However, that is not always the case.
-In fact, 1 in 3 adults have prediabetes, but 90% of them do not know it.
+In fact, 1 in 3 adults have prediabetes, and the Centers for Disease Control and Prevention (CDC) report that 84% of them do not know it.
 That is a problem because prediabetes is likely to progress to type 2 diabetes within years if it is not treated.

 Why is prediabetes so sneaky?
 In most cases, it has no symptoms, and only a blood test would let you know that you have it.
 Uncontrolled diabetes, though, has many possible signs and symptoms.